wepublish/wepublish/docs/testing.md

 To run tests, you need to ensure that all your changes to the `schema.prisma` file are reflected in a migration.
 You can do this by running `prisma migrate dev --name name_of_my_migration`.
 Otherwise, your test database may rely on an incomplete schema.
+Also, make sure, you have a database up and running.
+You may want run `docker-compose up database`

 Once you have done this, you should be able to run a single test using the command `npx jest -t 'my test'`

+### Writing Tests with Fabbrica
+When it comes to writing tests, we highly recommend using [Fabbrica](https://github.com/Quramy/prisma-fabbrica).
+With Fabbrica, you can easily generate database entries using the `.create()` method or model instances using the `.build()` method, saving you time and effort.

+For examples of how to use Fabbrica in your tests, check out the `subscription-flow.controller.spec.ts` file located at `libs/membership/api/src/lib/subscription-flow`.
+It's a great resource to help you get started with writing tests that utilize Fabbrica.

 ### !
 Do not forget adding tests to the pipeline !
 In order to run your tests within the pipeline, you have to add an entry in the `package.json` in the root folder.